lhcb/glossary/glossary/N.md

 ##Ntuple {#Ntuple}

-A tabular data format in [ROOT](https://root.cern/) that can contain only list of floats.
+A columnar dataset format in [ROOT](https://root.cern/) that contains fixed size lists of floats only.
 See [TNtuple](https://root.cern/doc/master/classTNtuple.html) class of ROOT.

 ## nu